 If you are a developer or agency setting up a site for a client, and the client plans on using WooCommerce Payments, there a few things to keep in mind as you get started building and configuring the site for them.

-If you’re setting up WooCommerce Payments for someone else (i.e. a client), it’s best that they complete the account creation process.
+If you’re setting up WooCommerce Payments for someone else (i.e. a client), it’s best to have them complete the account creation process on the live site themselves.
 This is because it’s not always possible to change all the account information once it’s been saved.

-Our support policies prevent us from discussing specific details of a WooCommerce Payments account unless we are contacted directly from one of the following:
+Our support policies prevent us from discussing specific details of a WooCommerce Payments account unless we are contacted directly from one of the following emails:

 - The email address on the connected WordPress.com account.

 - The account email on the Stripe Express account.

 Ideally, both of these email addresses would still be the client’s, even if the site was developed by a third party.
 Thus, as the builder or agency, it’s unlikely that you will be able to submit support requests on behalf of your client.